difx/difx/sites/Haystack/ehtc/Readme-Cycle5.txt

 export flab=''      # re-fourfitting version (if needed) export expn=3...    # HOPS exp # (from Mike Titus)

-# polconvert variables and other option variables
-# $pdir depend on QA2 development
-# $dpfu is estimated from QA2 products using this:
+# $dpfu is estimated from QA2 products, see one-time setup
-# casa --nologger --nologfile -c $DIFXROOT/share/polconvert/DPFU_scanner.py
-# from which a single dpfu (degrees / flux unit) should be estimated for
-# the track or campaign.
+export dpfu=0.0308574
+# a list of stations in best order for polconvert plots
+export scmp='PV,MG,SW,AX,LM,SZ,GL,MM'

+# define one logic variable QA2_<proj> for each QA2 project nickname <proj>
+# per # track and set plab, pcal and qpar appropriately for it--see one-time
+# setup. -P is threads, -f is fringe plots to make, -r = run
+export QA2_<proj>=true
+$QA2_<proj> && {
     export plab=<track>-<exp>-<yyyymmdd>           # external QA2 file label
-export pcal=TRACK_?                            # internal QA2 label
+    export pcal=???????                            # internal QA2 label
+    export qpar=v8
+}
+export opts="-r -P15 -S $scmp -f 4 -A $dpfu -q $qpar"

 # see the tarball script for what this does, should be false
 export fitsname=false

-# this is an average over the session/all bands
-export dpfu=0.0308574
-export scmp='PV,MG,SW,AX,LM,SZ,GL,MM'
-# -P is how many threads, -q v8 is the default
-export opts="-r -P15 -S $scmp -f 4 -A $dpfu -q v8"
+# If $work contains multiple jubs or unprocessed jobs, set this to true,
+# which implicitly sets the -u flag on any use of $ehtc/ehtc-joblist.py.
+# If $work is more messed up than that, you're on your own.
+export uniq=true    # or export uniq=false

 # derived vars
 export release=$arch/$exp/$exp-$relv